-Please refer to St Day and Carharrack School's Positive Behaviour Policy (including Anti Bullying), Equality and Diversity, online safety policies
+Please also refer to St Day and Carharrack's, Anti Bullying, Equality and Diversity, online safety policies.

-6.5 Sexual Violence and sexual harassment between children in schools and colleges
+6.9 Sexual Violence and sexual harassment between children in schools and colleges

+Our school has a zero tolerance to sexual harassment and sexual violence.
+It is never acceptable and will never be tolerated.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 All victims must be taken seriously, supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting the abuse.